amasl2048/rpi/README.md

       pass: password
 '''

-and writing a log to file (mwi.log).
+and writes a log to file (mwi.log).